PROPERTY DIVISION

 Modes of Division

-There are a variety of ways in which the courts have effectuated division of property.
+There are various ways in which the courts have effectuated the division of property.
 The following are some of the most used methods.

 - Transfer of Title

-The Court can order transfer of title to one spouse from the other.
+The Court can order the transfer of title to one spouse from the other.

 - Monetary Award

-The Court can award a lump sum payment and/or installment payments in order to offset divisions that preclude a fair division of physical property.
+The Court can award a lump sum payment or installment payments to offset divisions that preclude a fair division of physical property.

 - Sale of Assets